Rawblocky/geoguessr-ghost-duels/README.md

 i'm someone who isn't too experienced with JS / web development, so thanks to these people for making life easier:

 - [miraclewhips](https://miraclewhips.dev) for [geoguessr-event-framework](https://github.com/miraclewhips/geoguessr-event-framework), [World Score Reference](https://miraclewhips.dev/#world-score-reference), and a lot of open source scripts I could look at and learn/take from
+- slashP for creating [Vali](https://github.com/slashP/Vali) (used for the "Rural locations" map)
-- tyow for [Guess retriever](https://greasyfork.org/en/scripts/482055-guess-retriever) (using a modified version for the database)
+- tyow for [Guess retriever](https://greasyfork.org/en/scripts/482055-guess-retriever) (initally used to source data for the project; swapped to a custom version to make it easier to upload different map types)
 - [LearnableMeta](https://learnablemeta.com/) for it initially being used to display only scores (and got me to start playing GeoGuessr)

 and everyone who added me on GeoGuessr for helping with this project